Accounts Payable Recovery Audit

 3.1 Strengthening Internal Controls

-Implementing robust internal controls is crucial in preventing duplicate payments and safeguarding your organization’s financial well-being.
-Here’s some practical advice on key areas you can focus on:
+Top of Page Implementing robust internal controls is crucial in preventing duplicate payments and safeguarding your organization’s financial well-being.
+Here’s some practical advice on key areas you can focus on: Segregation of Duties:

 • Minimize Single Points of Failure: Ensure no single individual has control over the entire payment process.
 Separate tasks like invoice initiation, approval, payment processing, and reconciliation across different departments or individuals.